unplugged-kk/unplugged-kk/README.md

 - 🔭 I’m currently working on all things research & consulting around DevOps and Computer Science that require my mind to go as deep as possible
-- 💬 Ask me about DevOps, cloud engineering, content creation, public speaking, and collaborating with the world!
+- 💬 Ask me about DevOps, cloud engineering, kubernetes, security, content creation, public speaking, and collaborating with the world!
 - 📫 How to reach me: Twitter: @unplugged_kk or email: hello@kishorekumar.today
 - 😄 Home Base: https://kishorekumar.today/